c1d3rdev/ChatHeads/README.md

 These were build using [iOSOpenDev](https://github.com/kokoabim/iOSOpenDev) Xcode toolset, in addition to [theos](https://github.com/theos/theos)

-I no longer actively maintain these tweaks, however, I will do my best to answer questions and provide direction to anyone interested in contributing, or just generally curious the software.
+I no longer actively maintain these tweaks, however, I will do my best to answer questions and provide direction to anyone interested in contributing, or just generally curious about the software.

 ## Donate